CompetentGroove/mcp-chat/memory-bank/activeContext.md

    - Adds this message to the chat history
    - Returns the result to the client

-Next steps include configuring the backend to validate Auth0 tokens, implementing editing capabilities for configurations, and enhancing the home page.
+Next steps include implementing editing capabilities for configurations and enhancing the home page.